Following Camino etiquette means respecting local traditions, fellow walkers, and the communities you pass through.

 When visiting any country across the globe, there are always unique and interesting local traditions and customs one is expected to abide by.
 Call it “etiquette” or simply respecting fellow travellers and those around you!

-A walking holiday to the Camino is no exception!
-We’ve put together nine top tips to help you follow the proper etiquette on the Camino route.
+A Camino walking holiday is no exception!
+We’ve put together 9 top tips to help you follow the proper etiquette on the Camino route.

 1. Learn some of the Lingo

 Don’t expect locals to understand English, especially in small towns and villages.
-Learn some basic Spanish, French or Galician before your trip, or better yet, bring a phrase book!
+Learning a few basic courtesy phrases goes a long way, especially if you’re speaking Spanish, Galician, or a little Portuguese.
 Explore these common Galician phrases to help you along the way.

 2. Greet Others with “Buen Camino”